chrisleaman/awesome-coastal/README.md

 - [caiostringari/pywavelearn](https://oss.deltares.nl/web/xbeach/): pywavelearn provides a number of python scripts to process video of the swash zone.
 It provides functions to calibrate and rectify camera images, generate timestacks and classify pixels to track wave breaking.
 - [simmonsja/cnn-shoreline-detect](https://github.com/simmonsja/cnn-shoreline-detect): Shoreline detection on oblique images of beaches using a HED CNN approach and Python.
 - [dbuscombe-usgs/IR_waveclass](https://github.com/dbuscombe-usgs/IR_waveclass): Software and data for training deep convolutional neural network models to classify wave breaker type from IR images of breaking waves in the surf zone using Python.
+- 🆕 [rgerum/cameratransform](https://github.com/rgerum/cameratransform): Python package to fit camera properties and perform transformation from pixel to real-world coordinates and back again.
+- 🆕 [conlin-matt/SurfRCaT](https://github.com/conlin-matt/SurfRCaT): Surf-Camera remote calibration tool that allows for the rectification of imagery from any coastal camera that views structures identifiable in lidar data.
+- 🆕 [jonghyunharrylee/pyPCGA](https://github.com/jonghyunharrylee/pyPCGA/blob/master/examples/stwave_duck/inversion_stwave.ipynb): Example of bathymetric invesion using STWAVE.

 ### Satellite remote sensing